ChristChurchMayfair/ccm-main-gatsby/src/content/covid19_risk_assessment.md

 Asking for sign-ups will allow us to determine the maximum number who can attend for any event

-Chairs will be laid out at safe social distance for those wearing face coverings, that is a minimum of 1m between households
+Chairs will be laid out in rows spaced 2m apart and congregation asked to leave 2 empty seats between households.
+The transept will have individual/pairs of seats laid out to enable anyone who might require greater distance around them to do so.
+With this layout and if balcony can be used for 3 households at distance of 2m apart the maximum capacity is approximately 80.

+For weddings the maximum allowed is 15 excluding officiant and verger/intern provided by church.

 See Appendix 1